-This site is dedicated to Suboxone, what many consider to be the best medication along with counseling to treat the disease of opiate addiction.
+Suboxone that many consider to be the best medication along with counseling to treat the disease of opiate addiction.
 It has become very difficult to find a Suboxone provider in Connecticut that is accepting new patients.

 A gentleman was in a horrible accident that caused him to have to undergo two surgeries before being released from the hospital and he was prescribed pain medication for his recovery.
 This medication quickly turned to an addiction, and we see this all too often.
 On the other hand you can also become addicted by using illicit street narcotics like heroin or other opiates.

-It does not matter, how you are going to treat the disease is what we care about.
-Like addiction we do not discriminate, we are here to help.
+It does not matter how your addiction to opiates began.
+We are here to help you find a Suboxone provider within Connecticut.
+With every situation being different, we will do our best to hekp you find help.
+Like addiction, we do not discriminate, ctsuboxone and our voulenteers are here to help.
 All that we ask or all that we need is to know you are ready to get help and truly want help, from there we will do our very best to help you on your journey to the road to recovery.

 If you have any questions that you are unable to answer after browsing our site please do not hesitate to contact us, we are here to help.
 Please know that there are so many people in Connecticut desperately searching for a Suboxone doctor, or Suboxone treatment.
 When seeking help for opiate addiction, many find themselves making countless phone calls to Suboxone providers in Connecticut.
 It is very frustrating for people who are seeking help to find a Suboxone doctor accepting new patients, or one who takes Connecticut state insurance, Husky A, C, & D.